You are not old enough to visit this site

 Now you're holding your glass correctly, what comes next I hear you ask.

 The first enjoyment - The Nose.
-Always the first step of any whisky tasting once the presenter has sung sweet nothings about the story and the history.
-Dig your nose right into the glass, a deep inhale through the nose, and let it dance around for a couple of seconds before going back in for a second sniff.
+Did you know that 80-95% of your taste comes from the aroma and the work your nose is doing.
+Always the first step of any whisky tasting once the presenter has sung sweet nothings about the whisky story and the history.
+Dig your nose right into the glass, a deep inhale through the nose, and let it dance around for a couple of seconds before going back in for a second and third sniff.
+The great man Richard Paterson gives a humorous approach to greeting your whisky, a search of the internet will not leave you disappointed.

 You’ll be surprised how each time you go back and you become less sensitive to the initial alcohol, new aromas will develop and become more apparent.
-Sniff to your heart's content.
+Sniff to your heart's content and learn the stories the whisky has to tell.

 Now we're done letting our nose get all of the joy, we move on to tasting this glorious liquid.